-Gluten is a type of protein found in flour.
+So what’s gluten?
+It’s a type of protein found in flour.
 It adds strength to flour and allows bread to rise.
-So recipes with low-protein flours, like whole wheat or rye, typically call for the addition of vital wheat gluten.
+Recipes with low-protein flours, like whole wheat or rye, typically call for the addition of vital wheat gluten.
 It improves the elasticity and rise of the dough.

 The product is made by combining flour with water to make dough.
 The dough is rinsed in water until the starch is removed and only the gluten remains.
 Then the gluten is dried and ground.